FinweLtd/orion360-sdk-basic-examples-android/README.md

 Thank you for choosing Orion360, and welcome to learning Orion360 SDK (Basic) for Android!
 You have made a good choice: Orion360 is the leading purpose-built SDK for 360/VR video apps, with over 400 licensed apps and 10+ millions of downloads in total - and growing fast.

 We encourage you to begin studying from the _minimal_ examples.
 These are short and to-the-point; they will help you to create a simple 360 player in no-time.
 When you have mastered the basics, proceed to the more advanced examples that focus on a particular topic, such as touch input, VR mode, custom controls, and hotspots.
-The examples in this repository will become a valuable resource when you start adding features to your new 360 photo/video app, and will save you lots development time!
+The examples in this repository will become a valuable resource when you start adding features to your new 360 photo/video app, and will save you lots of development time!

 In order to make studying the examples as easy as possible, each example has been implemented as an individual activity with very few dependencies outside of its own source code file - everything you need for a particular feature can be found from one place.
 To keep the examples short and easy to grasp, different topics are covered in separate examples.
 You don't need to go through them in order; just keep building your own app by adding features one-by-one based on your needs and priorities.